sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Virtual fonts for T1 encoded CMR-fonts
+Short desc    : Virtual fonts for T1 encoded CMR-fonts
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : A set of virtual fonts which emulates T1 coded fonts using the
+Descript     : A set of virtual fonts which emulates T1 coded fonts using the
              : standard CM fonts.
 The package name, AE fonts, supposedly
              : stands for "Almost European".
 The main use of the package was
              : to produce PDF files using Adobe Type 1 versions of the CM